Mr Harriss’s Vasectomy Reversal Technique

 Important: There is no preferred method or “gold standard” of technique despite what you may read on the internet.
 Many research teams have explored whether one technique is better than another.
 The Vasovasostomy Study Group led by Belker et al looked at the results of 1469 microsurgical vasectomy reversals and how they were performed.
 They found no difference in the positive results of those who had single layer microsurgery and those who had multi-layer microsurgery.

 In 2013 – a larger study by Herrel, Goodman and Hsaio looked at 23 individual scientific studies that had included over 4000 men who had had microsurgical vasectomy reversal.
 Again these scientists found no difference in the results when either a single or a multi layer technique is used.
+There is no “gold standard” or no “best” method.
+It is entirely the skill of the surgeon that leads to positive outcomes.

 The number of sutures is discussed variously online.
 Mr Harriss‘s vasectomy reversal technique uses sufficient sutures for the size of the anatomy.
 This is in line with established technique.
 There is also increasing discussion that the larger number of stitches, favoured by some surgeons, can increase the chance of scar tissue occurring at the site.